Population, Education and Health Center

 Understanding Social and Economic Data-The PEHC will be working with faculty from Cornell to host a for-credit course at the University of Missouri.
 This course will provide students a detailed overview of the US federal statistical system, where data come from and how it can be used for research.
 The course also aims to teach students basic and advanced techniques for acquiring and transforming raw information into social and economic data.
 The course is particularly aimed at Ph.D. students who are interested in using public-use and confidential U.S. Census Bureau data, and the confidential data of other American statistical agencies that cooperate with the Census Bureau.
 The course is taught as a mixture of self-guided online videos (MOOC-style) together with in-classroom discussions of the material.
 Students from multiple universities, scattered across the country and participating via video conference, and from multiple domains (economics, demography, geography, statistics) contribute to the discussion.

-The course will be held on Thursdays during the fall semester from 3:25-5:00pm in Strickland Hall 117.
+This course was offered in the fall of 2017 and may be offered again in the future.
 More information on the course can be found here.
-If you have questions about this course, or are interested in registering, please contact Dr. Peter Mueser: email@example.com; 573-882-6427.
+If you have questions about this course please contact Dr. Peter Mueser: email@example.com; 573-882-6427.